jawah/charset_normalizer/docs/index.rst

 Features
 ========

-- Encoding detection on a buffer, bytes or file.
+- Encoding detection on a stream, bytes or file.
 - Transpose any encoded content to Unicode the best we can.
 - Detect spoken language in text.